U.S. Senator Sanders asks why drug, once free, now costs $375k

 Democratic Representative Elijah Cummings, chairman of the House Oversight Committee, in January wrote to 12 pharmaceutical firms asking for detailed information on how they set drug prices.

-Democratic Representatives Frank Pallone and Diana DeGette wrote to the heads of Eli Lilly and Co (LLY.N), Novo Nordisk (NOVOb.CO) and Sanofi SA (SASY.PA), the long-time leading manufacturers of insulin, requesting information on why the drug’s price has skyrocketed in recent years.
+Democratic Representatives Frank Pallone and Diana DeGette wrote to the heads of Eli Lilly and Co, Novo Nordisk and Sanofi SA, the long-time leading manufacturers of insulin, requesting information on why the drug’s price has skyrocketed in recent years.

 Reporting by Yasmeen Abutaleb; Editing by Sonya Hepinstall and Susan Thomas